Mary Catherine Rowsell: Early life

 Rowsell was educated at Queen's College, London in Harley Street, and later in Brussels and Bonn.
-This enabled here to write books based on German folk-tales and on persons in French history.
+This enabled her to write books based on German folk-tales and on people from French history.

 Work

-Rowsell produced four types of works:

-Book for children, largely based wither on folk tales or on historical subjects.
+Rowsell produced four types of works: books for children (largely based either on folk tales or on historical subjects), novels for adults, plays, and shorter fiction.